Prediction markets say they’re different from sportsbooks. Gambling addicts say it’s all the same - WTOP News

 In most states with legal sports gambling, it is limited to ages 21 and older, while prediction markets are open for 18- to 20-year-olds with some exceptions.
 Prediction markets also have a presence in states where sports betting is illegal, including Texas and California.

-“I can’t tell you whether they’re more less or exactly the same in terms of risk level,” Warner said.
+“I don’t know enough frankly, we don’t know enough, nothing’s been studied about them, I can’t tell you whether they’re more less or exactly the same in terms of risk level,” Warner said.
 “But what I do know is they’re in a very gray, unregulated space and that alone makes it difficult.”

+Prediction markets fall under the jurisdiction of the federal Commodity Futures Trading Commission, which has a regulation that prohibits an event contract “that involves, relates to, or references terrorism, assassination, war, gaming, or an activity that is unlawful under any state or federal law.”

 While that argument continues, the soccer coach and tax accountant are rebuilding their lives — while doing their best to stay vigilant with their addictions.